 - Years to > MMA

-Conclusion: EMR earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned two Stars in the Dividend Income vs. MMA section for a net total of four Stars.
+Conclusion: EMR did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks EMR as a 4 Star-Buy.

-Using my D4L-PreScreen.xls model, I determined the share price could increase to $38.34 before EMR's NPV MMA Differential fell to the $3,000 that I like to see for a stock with 52 consecutive years of dividend increases.
-At that price the stock would yield 3.44%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $44.74 before EMR's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 52 years of consecutive dividend increases.
+At that price the stock would yield 2.95%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the needed $3,000 NPV MMA Differential, the calculated rate is 5.2%.
-This dividend growth rate is below the 6.4% used in this analysis, thus providing a margin of safety.
-EMR has a risk rating of 1.50 which classifies it as a low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.7%.
+This dividend growth rate is less than the 6.4% used in this analysis, thus providing a margin of safety.
+EMR has a risk rating of 1.25 which classifies it as a low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.